esquireofoz/Manager-README/README.md

 ## What you can expect of me:
 * I highly value transparency and strive to be open, honest and approachable.
 I want you to feel comfortable asking me anything work-related.
 There are some things I may not be able to share, but I am committed to never lying to you.

-* I follow the [Servant Leadership Philosophy](https://en.wikipedia.org/wiki/Servant_leadership).
+* I follow the [servant leadership philosophy](https://en.wikipedia.org/wiki/Servant_leadership).
 I am here to empower you to achieve both your goals and the team’s objectives, but you are in the driver’s seat!

 * You can expect me to have a recurring 1:1 with you.
 This meeting is _not_ intended for status updates, and is meant to cover bigger-picture items like career development, strategizing on goals, or anything generally of substance.
 That said, this meeting is for you, and we’ll discuss whatever you like.